 James Earl Jones

 Hank and Frannie don't seem to be able to live together anymore.
 After a five-year relationship, lustful and dreamy Fanny leaves down-to-earth Hank on the anniversary of their relationship....
 See full summary »

 Christmas Eve, 1937, Piatra Neamt, Romania: Dominic Matei, a 70-year-old professor, contemplates suicide.
 The love of his life is dead, and he remains unable to complete his life's work on the origins of language.
-Then, he's struck by lightning.
-After a slow recovery, he grows younger.
-He must now avoid Nazis, who want to study and experiment on him.
-Some years later, he meets a young woman who has her own passage through a lightning storm.
+On April 24th 1938, Easter Sunday, he takes a train to Bucharest to kill himself, but suddenly he's struck by lightning.
+After a slow recovery, he miraculously grows younger and gains superhuman powers.
+WWII breaks out and Romania's fascist dictator Ion Antonescu cooperates with Adolf Hitler.
+Matei must escape to Switzerland, because Nazi scientists want to use his powers...Some years later, he meets a woman who has her own passage through a lightning storm.
 Not only does Dominic find love again, but her new abilities hold the key to his research...Coppola's adaptation of Mircea Eliade's surreal novella is a mysterious, romantic, melancholic and humorous journey to the outer limits of space, time and identity.
 Dreams become reality and reality feels like a dream...
 Written by

 59 of 80 people found this review helpful.